dkhaz/bingo/bingo-2.0/README.md

 4. After the Planck 2014 release, we plan to provide an add-on of BINGO for CAMB which can directly be used for parameter estimation.

-Please write to us (at dhirajhazra@gmail.com) in case you identify a bug in the code or if you need any assistance with the code.
+Please write to me (at dhirajhazra@gmail.com) in case you identify a bug in the code or if you need any assistance with the code.

 ================================================================================